adsneap/TypeTopology/source/Todd/DyadicReals.lagda.md

 ```
 The following proofs are incomplete, but can be completed easily by
-modelling the proofs in the DedekindReals.lagda file which uses usual
+modelling the proofs in the lagda file which uses usual
 rationals.

 ```agda